Critical Needs are not Being Met

 -

-Finally, so much more can be done with solar power in the state, especially at the household level, if the proper incentives and planning are provided.
+Finally, so much more can be done with solar power in the state, especially at the household level, if the proper incentives and planning are provided at the state level.
 Let’s get Plug-And-Play solar, like Utah allows, so you can generate your own energy simply and cheaply.
-We should be ahead on these issues, not behind!
+We should be taking the lead on these issues, not always a decade behind!